Last Updated: September 4, 2023

 Photovoltaic energy systems are said to be either "tied" to the "grid," the overall system that delivers electricity to your home and your city, or they may be "off the grid."
 Grid-tied systems are more interesting, because they introduce the possibility that instead of you owing your electric utility money, they owe you a credit.

 If your group is part of the smart grid, you will be able to receive electricity from the grid or send your surplus to the grid, depending on your usage and the sun-power you have generated.
-You will have what will seem like an additional electrical panel box in your home that controls the send-up to the grid.
+You will have what looks like an extra electrical panel box in your home that controls sending to the grid.

 If your system is "off the grid," then you simply receive the benefit of whatever sun makes its way toward you.
 Obviously for a typical roof-mounted home solar system to work best, whether grid-tied or off-grid, you need unshaded south and southwest roof exposures.